bagisto/bagisto-docs/create_package.md

 ### How to create Migrations ?<a id="create-migrations"></a>

-To create a migration, use the make:migration Artisan command:
+To create a migration, use the 'make:migration Artisan command':

 ```php
 php artisan make:migration create_users_table